jzombie/rich-cms/md-content/3. Nerdy Stuff/Utilities.md

 - gpui ([Rust] "A fast, productive UI framework for Rust from the creators of Zed."): https://www.gpui.rs/
 - Miri ([Rust] "An Undefined Behavior detection tool for Rust.
 It can run binaries and test suites of cargo projects and detect unsafe code that fails to uphold its safety requirements."): https://github.com/rust-lang/miri
 - Luminal ([Rust] "Deep learning at the speed of light."): https://github.com/luminal-ai/luminal (Can a library like this work as a GPU-aided assist for Arrow?)
+- git-cliff ([Rust] "git-cliff can generate changelog files from the Git history by utilizing conventional commits as well as regex-powered custom parsers."): https://github.com/orhun/git-cliff

 ## SQL Parsers & Testers